 To move towards the achievement of these goals, the department conducts many programs.

 It provides Undergraduate Training and Post Graduate Training.
-It offers health services at Rural health Training Centre / Primary Health Centre situated at Kannamangala, field practice areas; and the Urban Health Training Centre.
+It offers health services at rural health Training Centre / Primary Health Centre situated at Kannamangala, field practice areas; and the Urban Health Training Centre.
 It extends its health services by holding screening, school health appraisal services, family health services and Outreach health education sessions on issues of public health importance in the field practice areas and the nearby areas and also participates in various national programmes and important Health Days.
 The Department has to its credit excellent infrastructure, good facilities, a good research background coupled with trained and highly qualified manpower.
 The students who go through this course during their tenure at VIMS & RC are placed to learn and practice Primary health care at the Urban and Rural Health Centres in the field practice areas.
 During their internship period, the students work in various places like RHTC / UHTC/ CHC and General Hospitals for 12 weeks period.

 The department has an Urban Health Training Centre at Lake side hospital, which caters to surrounding slums covering a population of about 15155.
 The centre provides free out patient service and free drug distribution.
 Patients needing inpatient care are referred to Vydehi Institute of Medical Sciences & Research Centre Hospital.
 Regular health checkup and Health education camps are also conducted by the department.